rage/programming-23/data/part-9/3-encapsulation.md

 </programming-exercise>

+## A brief note on private attributes, Python and object oriented programming

+There are ways around the underscore `__` notation for hiding attributes, which you may come across if you search for resources online.
+No Python attribute is truly private, and this is intentional on the part of the creators of Python.
+On the other hand, a Python programmer is generally expected to respect the visibility guidelines set in classes, and it takes a special effort to get around these.
+In other object oriented programming languages, such as Java, private variables are often truly hidden, and it is best if you think of private Python variables as such as well.

 ## Getters and setters

 In object oriented programming, methods which are dedicated to accessing and changing attributes are usually called _getters_ and _setters_.
 Not all Python programmers use the terms "getter" and "setter", but the concept of _properties_ outlined below is very similar, which is why we will use the generally accepted object oriented programming terminology here.

-So, above we created some methods for accessing private attributes, but there is a more straightforward, "pythonic" way of accessing attributes.
+So, above we created some public methods for accessing private attributes, but there is a more straightforward, "pythonic" way of accessing attributes.
 Let's have a look at a simple class named `Wallet` with a single, private attribute `money`:

 ```python
 class Wallet: